-Cyber Security is a specialization within our Master’s programme in Computer Science.
-It is a joint Master’s specialization offered by the University of Twente and Delft University of Technology.
+Cyber Security is a specialisation within our Master’s in Computer Science.
+It is a joint master’s specialisation offered by the University of Twente and Delft University of Technology.

 Today’s society relies on cyber space for almost everything, including banking, transport and logistics, air travel, energy, telecommunications, flood defence, healthcare, email, social networks, and even warfare.
 The consequences of cyber security failures could be disastrous and the demand for cybersecurity specialists is therefore high and rising.

 Cyber security is all about the assessment of cyber risks and the design and implementation of counter-measures.
 Good cyber security measures start with the prevention of attacks.
 Think, for example, of encryption, firewalls and awareness campaigns.
 As ‘100% security’ is unaffordable, the next stage of cyber security is the timely detection of attacks.
 Think of using intrusion detection tools and data analytics.
 The third stage is the recovery from attacks, for example, using incident response methods and backups.
 Cyber risk management is the process used to make sure that the right resources are allocated.
 It is all about balancing these three categories of cyber security measures in order to reach states of acceptable risk levels in various cyber domains.

 Cyber security is a multidisciplinary field with computer science at its core.
 It involves cryptography, formal methods, secure software engineering, and machine learning, among other things.
 It also touches on a broad range of supporting disciplines, such as law, economics, criminology, management, and psychology.

 The 4TU Cyber Security Master’s specialisation offered by the University of Twente and Delft University of Technology gives students taking a Master’s in Computer Science the opportunity to become highly sought after cyber security specialists.